The Peasants Revolt

-Sussex in common with Kent, Essex and Bedford had a large proportion of the population held in serfage.
+Sussex in common with Kent, Essex and Bedford had a significant proportion of the population held in serfage.
 Serfs were obliged to provide free labor to the lord of the manor in exchange for a small land holding of their own.
 They had few legal rights and often had to pay the lord to allow their daughters to marry.

 John Ball was a preacher from Kent who preached all property should be held in common.
 He, together with Wat Tyler and Jack Straw rallied the peasants into a revolt against King Richard II.
 Many men from the Sussex Weald joined the rebellion.